FroxieYe/Harvard-CS205-Parallel-Programming-Final/README.md

 ![](img/l020i40lion.png)
 #### Performance
 ![](img/lionGraph.png)

+### Performance Conclusion

+The result from the Harvard library image shows that the third method slightly outperforms the other two given that we optimize the workgroup.
+However, when we used a much smaller image with height greater than its width, the block wise parallel method has better performance.

 ### References
 [1] Michael J. Black, David H. Marimont, "Robust Anisotropic Diffusion", *IEEE TRANSACTIONS ON IMAGE PROCESSING*, VOL. 7, NO. 3, MARCH 1998